gazebosim/design/finding_resources.md

 Accepting relative paths within files makes it convenient to work with resources that consist of several files that reference each other.

+**All resources that are references from another file** must support paths relative to the original file.

 **Common home directory**

 Directories under `$HOME/.ignition/<library_name>` can also be used as a default